 Frequently Asked Questions

-What is the difference between the English major and the English Education major?
+What is the difference between the English major (Literature or Creative Writing options) and the English Studies major?

-In both majors, students take core courses in literature and textual analysis.
+In both majors, students take core courses in literature textual analysis, and writing.
 Both learn to engage a wide range of authors, periods, and genres of literature deeply and skillfully.

-English majors extend this study of literature with additional specialized literary coursework.
-English Education majors take courses that explore educational contexts for the language arts, including issues in literacy, society, and communication.
+English majors extend this study of literature with additional coursework in specialized literature or creative writing.
+English Studies majors take courses that explore educational contexts for the language arts, including issues in literacy, society, and communication.